About Us

 • 1999: Agreement with the U.S. Forest Service Forest Legacy Program for the conservation of 2,800 acres in the northern karst region.
 Creation of conservation easements.

-• 1999: Production of “The Roots of Water”, a video about the importance of the karst region and the importance of aquifers.
+• 1999: Production of the video “The Roots of Water”, on the importance of the karst region and the importance of aquifers.

-• 1999: Puerto Rican karst is selected by the Water Karst Institute of the University of Virginia as one of the regions in danger of destruction.
+• 1999: Karso of Puerto Rico selected by the Water Karst Institute of the University of Virginia as one of the regions in danger of destruction.

-• 2004: Co-authorship and translation of Puerto Rican Karst – A Vital Resource, a compendium of research conducted by scientists on various scientific topics related to the karst region.
+• 2004: Co-authored and translated Puerto Rican Karst – A Vital Resource, a compendium of research conducted by scientists on various scientific topics for the same natural region.

 Team

-The members of the Board of Directors, in addition to their fiduciary responsibilities, contribute of their time to carry out the required work required for our organization.
-Their work is entirely voluntary and no member of the Board of Directors may be employed by CDK.
+Individuals on the Board of Directors, in addition to their fiduciary responsibilities, make donations of labor and money.
+Their work is entirely voluntary and no member of the Board of Directors may be hired by CDK.

 Board of Directors